William H. T. Walker: Civil War service

+of his age he lived in, was killed at Chatillon, a town in France, at the age of 80, fighting for England.
+ELIZABETH TALBOT BELT."

 In December 1863, Walker and his division were made part of Lt.
 Gen. William J. Hardee's First Corps of the Army of Tennessee.
 He would command it up to his death in combat on July 22, 1864, at the Battle of Atlanta, when he was shot from his horse by a Federal picket, killing him instantly, and Brig.
 Gen. Hugh W. Mercer took over the division.
 Walker is buried in the Walker Cemetery, located at Augusta University in Georgia.

 In memory

 An upturned cannon waymark in the Glenwood Avenue triangle of Atlanta currently marks the place where Walker was killed.
 Its front description plate reads: "In memory of Maj.Gen.
 William H.T.
 Walker, C.S.A." and the rear plate reads: "Born November 26, 1816; killed on this spot July 22, 1864."

 A bronze bust of Walker was dedicated in 1916, made by American sculptor Theo Alice Ruggles Kitson, and is located at Vicksburg National Military Park.

 Fort Walker and Walker High School, also in Atlanta, was named in his honor.
 However, Walker High School's name was changed in 1987 to "McNair High School" to honor astronaut Ronald E. McNair, who died in the Challenger Space Shuttle explosion the prior year.